🌐

 Regular Expression

-Regular expressions are created using new RegExp() so there is no need to escape forward slashes
+Regular expressions are created using new RegExp(), therefore, there is no need to escape forward slashes

 There is no need to double escape special characters (already happens when saved to storage)